embedded-office/actions-release/README.md

+This is a copy from [djnicholson/release-action](https://github.com/djnicholson/release-action) and adapted to slightly different usecase.

 # Add a file to a GitHub Release

 This action adds a file to a GitHub Release in the current repo.